Citrus fruits have a rich background.

 Around 310 B.C. the first member of the citrus family was introduced to Europe.
 For several hundred years this was the only citrus fruit known.
 A tile floor mosaic found in a Roman villa near Tusculum indicates that lemons and limes were becoming known in Italy.
 Another mosaic in Rome, this one designed about 330 A.D. for Constantine the Great, indicates that, at least in Italy, oranges and lemons were being grown.

 It is now known that the sweet orange had been grown for many centuries in China and had apparently reached an advanced stage of cultivation before it became well known to Europeans.
 Han Yen-chih, wrote in 1178 A.D. and translated into English in the Monograph on the Oranges of Wên-chou, Chekiang, 1923, named and described some twenty-seven varieties of sweet, sour, and mandarin oranges.
 He also described citrons, kumquats, and the trifoliate orange and discussed nursery methods, grove management, and diseases.

-Of course, other areas with temperate climates started cultivating citrus as well.
+Of course, other areas with temperate climates started cultivating citrus as well and created their own citrus gardens.
 Areas such as Spain and other tropical regions did their part to bring citrus to many lands, including the Americas.
 Through exploration and conquest, sweet juicy citrus found its way around the world.

 The citrus of biblical times

 Even though citrus is not directly mentioned in the Bible, varieties of citrus did grow during biblical times and became part of the the religious culture of the time.
 Even though there was no word for “citrus” in ancient Greek or Hebrew dialect, we learn about this type of fruit, not in biblical text, but rather in written instructions for religious ceremonies in which the fruit mentioned appears to fit the category we know as citrus.
 Take a look at how historians have come to understand the citrus fruit of biblical times.